Dilute Phase Conveying

 In addition, dilute phase conveyors are often used in railcar unloading due to their ability to provide continuous conveying, making them a time-efficient choice of conveyor.

-Dilute phase conveying can be done with either pressure or vacuum pneumatic systems, as long as high air velocity is created and maintained.
+Dilute phase conveying can be done with either pressure or vacuum conveyor systems, as long as high air velocity is created and maintained.
 Dilute phase conveying can utilize either positive or negative pressure, although each pressure type works best for certain applications.

 For example, positive-pressure dilute phase conveyors are best suited for conveying materials loaded from a single entry point to one or multiple destinations.
 Positive-pressure systems can transport materials over a relatively long distance and use a minimum quantity of air to move the material.